 Like Trustees of all UK charities, OperaUpClose’s Trustees are unpaid volunteers.

-Trustees are asked to attend quarterly Board meetings.
-In addition, Trustees would be expected to attend Press Nights or other performances of all our productions, as well as fundraising events – this would normally involve no more than four evenings per year.
+Trustees are asked to attend quarterly Board meetings. and sub committees as appropriate.
+For this role this would involve up to 6 additional sessions in working with a small group to scrutinise and support the financial position of the company .
+In addition, we hope that Trustees will attend Press Nights or other performances of all our productions, as well as fundraising events – this would normally involve no more than four evenings per year.

 Trustees must also make time to read papers in advance of Board meetings, and may, from time to time, be asked to contribute to fundraising activities or the work of specific sub-committees and/or task groups.
 On occasion, Board members will be required to respond to issues and opportunities that arise outside of Board meetings by email or phone.
 A timely response is required in making contributions to such discussions.

-Trustees have 3-year tenure with the charity, with an opportunity to renew for a second term, also of three years.
+Trustees have a 3-year tenure with the Charity, with an opportunity to renew for a second term, also of three years.